 Teams can begin by uploading an application file to the Perfecto repository that specifies which screen of the app should be tested for accessibility.
 In this example, the application file will be for the Expense Tracker's login page.

 Once the application file has been uploaded, you are ready to run the native app accessibility sample: "I do an accessibility audit on the tag application screen 'Login Screen.'"

 On both your Android and iOS devices, you may check and validate the Live Stream of the execution in the Perfecto dashboard.

+A11Y is a movement that both growing in popularity and becoming integral to a successful and inclusive digital transformation journey.
 Align your accessibility testing strategy with your test cycle and synchronize your results in one place with Perfecto.
 You will ensure that accessibility defects are caught earlier when they are less expensive to fix.

 See a demo of accessibility testing, image injection, as well as other advanced mobile testing capabilities that you can explore with Perfecto and Quantum.